System Requirements

 FusionAuth ships with its own version of Java.
 The version that is contained in the bundle is the required and supported version.

-Currently, Java 17 is the supported major version.
-Java 14 is the supported major version for all FusionAuth releases before FusionAuth 1.32.
+Currently, Java 21 is the supported major version.
+The versions of Java that are supported for prior versions of FusionAuth are:

 To determine the Java version required for any given version of FusionAuth, download the appropriate FusionAuth package and examine the install script.